RBK-D-IT/digital-development-playbook/docs/general-development-practices/software-development-lifecycle.md

 ### 6. Deployment to Production

-Once the release candidate has passed testing, it is prepared for deployment to the **production environment**.
+Once the release has passed testing, it is prepared for deployment to the **production environment**.

 - **Key Activities**:
-  - Create a production release by finalizing the release candidate in GitHub and tagging it for production deployment.
+  - Promote the release to production by tagging it for production deployment.
   - Deploy the application to production using AWS CDK and CloudFormation.
   - Run post-deployment **smoke tests** to ensure the application is functioning correctly in the production environment.